-The Archipelago Project is a non-profit music education ensemble dedicated to advocating musical arts through performance, residency, and consultation.
-Archipelago’s mission is to educate and inspire audiences from diverse ethnic, geographic, and socioeconomic populations.
-Comprising the ensemble is a group of highly trained musicians from the United States, Canada, Austria and Germany.
-Archipelago’s audiences are immersed in a world of musical styles including classical, funk, 20’s jazz, polka, New Orleans Second Line, big-band swing and even a few pop classics.
+The Archipelago Project is a non-profit music education organization dedicated to advocating musical arts through performance, residency, and consultation.
+Archipelago’s mission is to connect, educate, and inspire audiences from diverse ethnic, geographic, and socioeconomic populations.
+The organization is comprised of highly trained musicians, teachers, and artists from the United States and the world.
+Archipelago immerses audiences in diverse programming that spans musical styles from around the globe.

-1) Demonstrate to students music’s reflection on cultural identity through study and performance of a variety of styles.
+1) Demonstrate music’s reflection on cultural identity through study and performance of a variety of styles.

 2) Demonstrate a clear path of development and success in playing music by providing students with necessary fundamental musical skills.

-3) Encourage students to find their musical voice by teaching them the skills to improvise, compose, arrange and rehearse their own music.
+3) Encourage individuals to find their musical voice by teaching them the skills to improvise, compose, arrange and rehearse their own music.

 4) Encourage students to take ownership of the music-making process by assuming responsibility for both individual and group improvement.

-5) Use the ensemble as a model society in which an atmosphere of competition is replaced by a collective desire to achieve a common goal.
+5) Use the ensemble and musical creation as a model society in which an atmosphere of competition is replaced by a collective desire to achieve a common goal.

 Music and Community Objectives